davidmn/davidmn.org/content/posts/videogames/no-lads-sky.md

 I played No Man's Sky for the first time today.
 It's alright.
 I can hear the internet scream "BUT DAVE!
 WHERE'S THE HOT TAKE?
 WHAT ABOUT THE BRAND?"
 Deal with it.

 I came into NMS knowing pretty much nothing about how it all works or really what it is.
-So if you want to watch the first 40 minutes of me faffing about and being awful at computer games, see the video below.
+So if you want to watch the first 40 minutes of me faffing about and being awful at computer games, see the video below (Note to the reader from a more recent Dave: as of 2024 that video no longer exists).
- <iframe width="560" height="315" src="https://www.youtube.com/embed/QJ5fjzXrqsc" frameborder="0" allowfullscreen=""></iframe>

 I've played another few hours since.
 It's not a lot to really say anything meaningful but I might not play any more for a while, I'll get to why eventually.

 First off there's no HOTAS support.
 That was basically the only thing I wanted from it.
 Fucked it lads.